VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `BinaryTides <BinaryTides>`_: Coupled stellar and tidal evolution of short-period binary stars.
 [EqTide, STELLAR]

+`LuminosityCycle <LuminosityCycle>`_: Force the luminosity and effective temperature to oscillate with time.
+Also shows how to force them to be constant.

 `MagneticBraking <MagneticBraking>`_: Rotational evolution of stars under different magnetic braking assumptions.
 [STELLAR]

 `STEEP <STEEP>`_: Tidal evolution of a binary star, including the instability radius for circumbinary planets.
 [EqTide, STELLAR]